 How Do Multi-signatures Work?

 Let’s imagine there is a wallet holding 100 BTC — that’s a lot of money, isn’t it?
 You wouldn’t like to lose that much.
-So, in order to protect your funds, there is a multi-signature technology that enables security for user wallets on the blockchain.
+So, in order to protect your funds, there is a multi-signature technology that enables security for blockchain development company users’ wallets.

 The idea is very simple: instead of having one crypto key for a wallet, the user will get three keys.
 To protect the money, users should create a multisig address that has three crypto keys, and set a rule to get access to the money.
 It is recommended to have at least two of three keys.
 Of course, keeping them together would just be the same as having one key.
 So, the user leaves one of them to him/herself and puts the second one to a safety deposit box as a backup key.
 The third key goes to the multisig provider.